AnonJr/AnonJr.com/_posts/2018-11-05-In-Defence-of-Almost-NaNoWriMo.md

 This post and the next few are going to be posts that I've spent a little more time setting up and figuring out what I want to articulate.
 I'm also going to keep an eye on the reading ease and other statistics [Ghostwriter](https://wereturtle.github.io/ghostwriter/) provides.
 For the moment I'm not going to do much with them, just look at what I'm actually doing, so I'll know where I need to go from there.
 My target will be a 10<sup>th</sup> grade reading level.
 It's a little higher than the usual recommendation, but is a step better than what I've managed with this post.
 (I'll put a screenshot at the end)

 Having done [Projects Projects Projects]({% post_url 2018-11-02-Projects-Projects-Projects %}), I've got a good idea of what I really want to do something with (or at least what in the near future I want to focus on), and from there I can build a more structured schedule.
 Probably won't happen by the next post or two, but it should be in place before the end of the week.
-I've got to put the car in the shop which should leave me plenty of time to walk over to the coffee shop and think. :)
+I've got to put the car in the shop which should leave me plenty of time to walk over to the coffee shop and think. :smiley:

 Oh, and for those wondering, here's the statistics for this post.